-The consequences for statelessness at birth, in turn has a shattering psychological effect not only during childhood, but also into adulthood.
-A child born without a nationality, will lack protection in general and in particular.
-The UNHCR's report,39 prepared in the context of the I Belong Campaign,40 makes a clear point on this subject.
-Stateless children face discrimination and encounter many obstacles to education as many states make nationality a pre-requisite for school admission or have to pay high fees.
-It also impacts children's self-esteem and sense of worth, as they feel humiliated for not having the same opportunities of other children, with stateless children often describing themselves as 'invisible', 'alien', 'living in a shadow', 'like a street dog' and 'worthless'.41 This and other effects of statelessness and unprotected status
+Statelessness at birth, in turn, has a shattering psychological effect not only during childhood but also in adulthood.
+A child born without a nationality will lack protection both in general and in particular.
+The UNHCR's report, 40 prepared in the context of the 'I Belong Campaign', 41 makes a clear point on this subject.
+Stateless children face discrimination and encounter many obstacles to education as many states make nationality a pre-requisite for school admission or charge high fees.
+It also impacts children's self-esteem and sense of worth, as they feel humiliated for not having the same opportunities as other children, with stateless children often describing themselves as 'invisible', 'alien', 'living in a shadow', 'like a street dog' and 'worthless'.
+42 This, and other effects of statelessness or unprotected statuses during the development of the child will be assessed further in this dissertation.
+For obvious reasons of a lack of data and unwillingness of the states, the consequences of classifying a child as of 'unknown citizenship' are not extensively assessed.
+Nonetheless, insofar as the latter do not have any type of specific instrument of protection, one can argue that the consequences of having an uncertain status are at the very minimum tantamount to being stateless.
+An argument can however also be made that children of 'unknown citizenship' are subject to even more uncertainty, as they may even be excluded from the protection granted to stateless children.
+A key issue to be addressed, therefore, is the prevention of situations in which children are considered stateless or without any assigned nationality.
+This can be done, for instance, by addressing the issue of conflicts in nationality laws.